Use Go with JFrog CLI

 - VCS fallback: By default,

---no-fallbackistrue, meaning the CLI will not fall back to the public VCS (for example, GitHub) if a module is missing in Artifactory.
-To allow VCS fallback, pass--no-fallback=false. - GOPROXY: The CLI sets
+--no-fallbackisfalse, meaning the CLI will fall back to the public VCS (for example, GitHub) if a module is missing in Artifactory.
+To enforce Artifactory-only resolution and disable VCS fallback, pass--no-fallbackor--no-fallback=true. - GOPROXY: The CLI sets

 GOPROXYto point at your Artifactory Go repository.
 This overrides any existingGOPROXYsetting for the duration of the command. - Build-info: Use